tbensky/PrologScheduling/README.md

 ## First a few thoughts

-I find Prolog to be an extremely satisfying language to use.
+I find Prolog to be an extremely satisfying language to use and mess around with.
 I first became aware of it with it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
 I owned them both.
 The Borland manuals were great tutorials on Prolog (recently bought them all again on eBay).
 Kudos to the